37th Annual Conference of Human Dignity and Humiliation Studies

 Venue: The Royal Institute for Inter-Faith Studies (RIIFS)

-• Greeting His Royal Highness Prince Firas Ra'ad, attending not in his professional but in his private capacity
+• Greeting His Royal Highness Prince Firas Ra'ad, who attended in his private capacity (rather than his professional one)

 • Overview of the Conference and Day 3